Hardcover vs. Paperback: What’s Your Choice?

 From the point of view of content, there is no difference but they look and feel different.
 They are also the product of different time frames in the history of publishing.
 And the reason for which they are printed is also different.
 This is not the final reading of the book but rather how the book is used by the reader when reading and owning it.

 As an author who is thinking of self-publishing your book, this article looks at how you can decide which format you want to be published in.
 Let’s look at each closely.

 The hard cover is a hardbound book that has a jacket called the dust jacket over the main cover.
 The board is binder’s board or heavy paperboard covered with buckram, a type of stiff cotton cloth, heavy paper, or sometimes leather.
 The function of the dust jacket is to protect the pages and keep them intact for a long time.

 Hardcovers don’t get damaged easily so they last for years.
 Now moving inside, the paper on which a hardback is printed is acid-free paper.
 The pH value of acid-free paper is 7, which makes them long lasting.
 Hardcovers have dust jackets that are artistically designed.
 Now the jacketless hardcover version has become popular too.
 In this type of hardcover books, the design is directly printed on the board binding.

 On the folded dust jacket, the front cover carries the blurb.
 On the back flap is the biography of the author sometimes accompanied by a photograph and photo/design credits.

 The spine of a hardcover books are flexible.
 The pages are stitched together which is why it can be laid flat on any surface when opened.
-Many academic books are only published in the hardcover version.
+Many academic books and Christian books are published in the hardcover version.
 Books on law, autobiographies, best sellers, reference guides, and classic literary works are published as hardcover books too.